itspauloroberto/github-analytics/README.md

-# Getting Started with Create React App
+# GitHub Analytics (MVP)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was inspired on a coding challenge provided by Flexiana Company.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run the Application?

 In the project directory, you can run:

+### `npm install` or `yarn`

+Installs the requires dependencies to make the application work properly when running it.

-### `npm start`
+### `npm start` or `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode, with hot raloading enabled and showing lint errors on console.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`
+### `npm test` or `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Runs the test suite running all the unit test cases available on the application and show the results.
+It's also run on the Pipeline of this repository within the Test and Deploy GitHub Action.
+It validates the code being pushed to the repository.

+## In case you do not want to run the application

+You can see a deployed demo published on Heroku right here: https://github-analytics-mvp.herokuapp.com/

+# Important info

+There are some environment variables necessary for running the application locally.
+But for security reasons they are not available on the repository.
+By the way here is the explanation about each of them:

+- `REACT_APP_GITHUB_API`: It's the URI endpoint of GitHub API. (usually https://api.github.com)
+- `REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN`: It's a token that indicates which access you have from the API.
+You can generate for your github account if you need one, you can generate it here: https://github.com/settings/tokens
+- `REACT_APP_GITHUB_EXTERNAL_URL`: It's the GitHub URL itself used to create links on the app. (usually https://github.com/)